 Statistical Analysis for the Virtual Observatory

-VOStat was originally developed by a research team led by Pennsylvania State University that included members from California Institute of Technology and Carnegie Mellon University, and supported by National Science Foundation's Focused Research Group grant (DMS-0101360, Principal investigator, G. J. Babu).
-The new architecture for VOStat was developed for the Center for Astrostatistics by Dr. Arnab Chakraborty.
+VOStat Version 2.0 (June 2011) is a VO-compliant Web service developed by the Center for Astrostatistics (Pennsylvania State University) under NSF grant AST-1047586 (Prof. G. Jogesh Babu, PI).
+The lead developer is Dr. Arnab Chakraborty (statistician presently at the Indian Statistical Institute, Kolkata India).
+VOStat was originally developed by a research team led by Pennsylvania State University that included members from California Institute of Technology and Carnegie Mellon University, and supported by National Science Foundation's Focused Research Group grant (DMS-0101360, G. J. Babu, PI).